Toem: Development

 Toem is the debut project for Swedish independent game development studio Something We Made.
 The project was conceptualized in 2018 by university students Lucas Gullbo and Niklas Mikkelsen.
 Both studied in the same university and were enrolled in courses about video game development.
 The two submitted an early prototype of Toem to a local game competition named Game Concept Challenge, and won.
-They was awarded 50,000 SEK from the competition, and using this fund, they joined an incubation program and established their own company to further work on the game.
+They were awarded 50,000 SEK from the competition, and using this fund, they joined an incubation program and established their own company to further work on the game.
 While Gullbo and Mikkelsen were responsible for the game's development, the team collaborated with Rumsklang for the game's audio, and Jamal Green and Launchable Socks for the game's original soundtracks.
 Independent game publisher Popagenda helped the team to market the game in order to reach a larger audience.
-The game had a budget of $183,000.
+The game had a budget of US$183,000.
 The company subsequently signed with Humble Bundle, which partially financed the game's development.
 However, the COVID-19 pandemic and the impacts it had on currency conversion caused the studio to struggle financially.

 The game went through several significant design revisions throughout its four-year development process.
 Originally it was envisioned as a mobile point-and-click adventure game with some puzzle elements, but the team struggled a lot when they were designing the puzzles.
 Early versions of the game involved rotating bridges to form paths, and drawing electricity lines in order to activate objects in the game's world.
 Players often mislabeled the game as a proper puzzle game, and this prompted the team to redesign the game four times.
 Gullbo added that neither him nor Mikkelsen intended to develop a puzzle game since they were not familiar with designing a game for that genre, and they only "wanted to make a world to explore".
 Development was completely halted following Game Developer Conference 2019 as the team did not have a solid vision of the game's core gameplay mechanic.
 The core idea of Toem emerged late 2019.
 This version of the game had an emphasis on playfulness, and Gullbo sketched out many of the team's ideas in order to further solidify these gameplay concepts and scenarios.
 The game features a monochrome, hand-drawn artstyle, and it features a mix of 2D and 3D characters and objects.
 According to Gullbo, this artstyle was inspired by pop-up books.

 Toem was originally set to be released in July 2021, though the team had to delay the game due to the slow development progress of the Switch version.
-The game was released on September 17, 2021, for Windows, PlayStation 5 and Nintendo Switch.
+The game was released on 17 September 2021, for Windows, PlayStation 5 and Nintendo Switch.